pkoretic/polog/README.md

 2017-05-05T17:53:05.702Z I test message
 ```

-This is probably more user friendly, altough default `Date.now` is faster since Date object doesn't
+This is probably more user friendly, although default `Date.now` is faster since Date object doesn't
 have to be created for every function call.

 Using `json`: